Philippine Haiku Adapted

 voices lost in shadowed rooms,

-Clock strikes with thunder,
+The clock strikes with thunder,

 awakening the sleeping crowd,

-history unfolds.
+History unfolds.

 Ancient chants resound,